CarbonLDP/carbonldp-js-sdk/doc/README.md

 static getFreeNodes( object:T extends Object ):Carbon.RDF.Node.Class[]
 ```

-Returns an array with the nodes that are neither a RDFDocument nor are contained inside a one.
+Returns an array with the nodes that are neither a Document nor are contained inside a one.

 *Parameters*